davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 - Aggregate Root should not have builder method because builder method can easily results in invalid object
 - Aggregate Root should have a globally unique ID and this ID should be generate from the code but not database
 - Aggregate Root should have meaningful business methods for changing its own state.
 Every business method should ensure the object is always in valid state by applying business rules.
-Business methods might raise domain events after state changed.
+Business methods might raise Domain Events after state changed.
 - Aggregate Root has the following class level annotations:
     - `@Slf4j`: for log